tohojo/bufferbloat-net/content/codel/wiki/index.md

 -----------------------------------------

-The CeroWrt research router project was started, specifically, to test new AQM technologies, and has been tracking codel closely.
+The CeroWrt research router project was started, specifically, to test new AQM technologies.
+It was completed in 2014, and most of the innovations landed upstream in OpenWrt, Linux and BSD.

-A pretty solid build [is now available](/cerowrt/wiki/CeroWrt_310_Release_Notes.md)
+A pretty solid build [is still available](/cerowrt/wiki/CeroWrt_310_Release_Notes.md)

-The fq\_codel code has already migrated into the OpenWrt mainline (upon which Cerowrt is based), so the research has paid off! - there is more to come...
+The fq\_codel code has already migrated into the OpenWrt mainline (upon which Cerowrt is based), so the research paid off! - there is more to come...

 Binary code and kernels for Linux based operating systems: